bpucker/MGSE/README.md

 2) `--gff` A GFF3 file with genes which should serve as reference regions.

-3) `--busco` This will extract the single copy BUSCOs from the provided TSV file and retrieves the corresponding annotation from GFF3 files generated while running BUSCO.
+3) `--busco` This will extract the single copy BUSCOs from the provided TSV file.

 4) `--all` All positions of the assembly will be included in the average coverage calculation.